- Related Links

 Parking is available in all campus parking lots.
 A limited number of vans will shuttle guests from outlying lots to the Kesler Student Activities Center and return them following the ceremony.

-A professional photograph will be taken of each graduate as he/she receives their diploma from the President, and will be provided digitally by the Office of Alumni and Parent Relations to the graduate’s Taylor University e-mail address at no charge.
-Due to health protocols and distancing, there will not be an area designated for photography by guests near the platform.
-For guest safety, no tripods may be set up in aisles, doorways or walkways and guests are asked to stay in their seats throughout the duration of the event.
+A professional photograph will be taken of each graduate as he/she receives their diploma from the President, and will be provided digitally by the Office of Alumni and Parent Relations to the graduate’s Taylor University email address at no charge.
+For guest safety, there will not be an area designated for photography by guests near the platform, and no tripods may be set up in aisles, doorways, or walkways and guests are asked to stay in their seats throughout the duration of the event.

-Expect the ceremony to last approximately two hours from the processional until the end of the recessional.
+Expect the ceremony to last approximately two hours from the processional through the end of the recessional.

 For the convenience of graduates and guests, the Campus Store will operate a pop-up store inside Kesler Student Activities Center an hour prior to and an hour after the Commencement ceremony.
-The Campus Store facility in the Bishop's Nook on Reade Avenue will be open 8:00 a.m.-4:00 p.m. the day of Commencement for the sale of University items, diploma frames and other gifts.
-Questions regarding the Campus Store should be directed to Hailey Planck at 765-998-5219.
+The Campus Store on Reade Avenue will be open 8 am – 4 pm the day of Commencement for the sale of University items, diploma frames and other gifts.
+Questions regarding the Campus Store should be directed to Stacie Pearson at 765-998-5219.
 A large and beautiful selection of fresh floral bouquets will be available to browse and purchase on the day of Commencement.
 Click here for more information and to place an advance order for pick-up on the morning of the ceremony.